vkulyk-mindk/bareos-zabbix/README.md

+This is a fork of [germanodlf/bacula-zabbix](https://github.com/germanodlf/bacula-zabbix) to change it and work with a Bareos Instance, following [this issue](https://github.com/germanodlf/bacula-zabbix/issues/6) in the original repository and my own changes.
+Feel free to contribute.

-# Zabbix monitoring of Bacula's backup jobs and its processes
+# Zabbix monitoring of Bareos's backup jobs and its processes

 This project is mainly composed by a bash script and a Zabbix template.
-The bash script reads values from Bacula Catalog and sends it to Zabbix Server.
+The bash script reads values from Bareos Catalog and sends it to Zabbix Server.
 While the Zabbix template has items and other configurations that receive this values, start alerts and generate graphs and screens.
-This material was created using Bacula at 7.0.5 version and Zabbix at 2.4.5 version in a GNU/Linux CentOS 7 operational system.
+This material was created using Bareos at 16.2.4 version and Zabbix at 3.2.4 version in a GNU/Linux CentOS 7 operational system.

 ### Abilities

 - Customizable and easy to set up
 - Separate monitoring for each backup job
 - Different job levels have different severities
-- Monitoring of Bacula Director, Storage and File processes
+- Monitoring of Bareos Director, Storage and File processes
 - Generates graphs to follow the data evolution
 - Screens with graphs ready for display
-- Works with MySQL and PostgreSQL used by Bacula Catalog
+- Works with MySQL and PostgreSQL used by Bareos Catalog

 ### Features